 Sessions will run on four consecutive Saturdays with the first session running from 8:30 am – 1:00 pm on May 16th.
 The remaining sessions will start at 8:45 am.
 Each session will consist of a 45-minute dockside chalk-talk and 1-1/2 hour sail, weather permitting.
 Sessions will not be rescheduled if poor weather prevails.
 In the case of poor weather, a dockside lesson will be substituted.
 Each boat will have a mentor and a minimum of two seasoned crew members.
 Participants will be actively involved in sailing during each session.

 The requirement for participation is basic club membership which is $55, a $20 materials fee, and signature of a liability waiver.
 Participants need to be agile enough to easily move around a boat in motion.
-For more specific information regarding requirements prior to orientation, please contact Patrick Weisansal II, Program Coordinator at PWeisansal@gmail.com
+For more specific information regarding requirements prior to orientation, please contact Diana Augspurger, Program Coordinator at Diana@buffaloharborsailingclub.org

 – Is the program fee refundable?

 You are not paying for a class.
 You are purchasing a club membership which entitles you to take the class.
 Your membership allows you to post your name on our crew bank.
 Skippers use the crew bank to fill empty positions on their race boats.
 In addition to 15 weeks of weekly racing, your membership also entitles you to attend all club events including regatta parties (for an additional fee), purchase club clothing at a discount and attend any club membership meetings.
 You may cancel your enrollment by April 1st for a full refund.
 No cancellations will be accepted or refunds provided after that date.
 There is no obligation to renew this membership.
 However, we are certainly hoping you will come back next season.

 – What if I miss a class?

-There are currently no plans for make-up classes.
+There are no plans for make-up classes.
 Advise your skipper that you will be absent.

 – Do I need a lot of expensive gear to sail?